Date of Degree

 Copyright 2011 Meredith Lynn Dobson

 Dobson, Meredith Lynn.
-"Assessment of methanotroph presence and activity in dilute vinyl chloride contaminated groundwater." thesis, University of Iowa, 2011.
+"Assessment of methanotroph presence and activity in dilute vinyl chloride contaminated groundwater."
+MS (Master of Science) thesis, University of Iowa, 2011.